Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 Late Feb-Early March 2018: Vu Quang Thuan, Trang Hoang Phuc, and Nguyen Van Dien appealed their January 31, 2018 sentences of eight, six, and 6.5 years, respectively.

-March 7, 2018: Blogger Nguyen Tuong Thuy, vice president of the Independent Journalist Association of Vietnam, was blocked from meeting with UN representatives.
+March 7, 2018: Blogger and activist Nguyen Tuong Thuy, vice president of the Independent Journalist Association of Vietnam, was blocked from meeting with UN representatives.

 March 14, 2018: Activist Dung Truong was taken to the hospital after an attack from plainclothes agents left him bruised and missing two teeth.
 He was beaten after going to a local police station to try to get a friend released.
 She and other activists had been detained before and after a ceremony honoring the lives lost in a Chinese-Vietnamese naval conflict in 1988.